 The agent needs tools to interact with the world.
 We'll give it two:

-3. The Grader (the quality control)
+3. The grader (the quality control)

 This is the most important node.
 After retrieving documents, the "Grader" node checks if they are actually good enough to answer the question.
 This is our self-correction loop.